-10. The network view doesn't look so good yet, so let's make a few changes to its Style before we continue.
-In the example shown below, the node Shape is set to Rectangle, while the node Fill Color is set to white.
+10. The network view doesn't look so good yet, so let's make a few changes to its style before we continue.
+In the example shown below, the node Shape is set to Rectangle, the node Fill Color is set to white, the Node Border width is set to I, and the Node Border Paint is a dark grey.

 11. Focus on one node to see the chart details.
-For example search for and then focus on node "YMR043W".
+For example search for and then focus on node YMR043W.

-12. Change other chart options: Click the Default Value cell of the Image/Chart 1 property again in order to open the Graphics dialog, and then select the Options tab on the Bar Chart editor.
+12. Change other chart options: Click the Default Value cell of the Image/Chart 1 property again in order to open the Graphics dialog, and then expand the Customize option in the Bar Chart editor.

-On this panel, you can:
+In this panel, you can:

-- Choose another Color Scheme or set all the colors individually (just click on each color). - Show/Hide Value and Domain Labels and also set the Domain Label Position. - Change the chart Orientation. - · Show/Hide Axes. - Change the line width and color for axes and bars. - Increase or reduce the separation between bars (up to 50% of the total chart width). - Note: Other charts provide different options. - 13.
+- Choose another Color Palette or set all the colors individually (just click on each color). - Show/Hide Value and Domain Labels and also set the Domain Label Position.

+- Change the chart Orientation. - · Show/Hide Axes. - Change the line width and color for axes and bars. - Increase or reduce the separation between bars (up to 50% of the total chart width). - Note: Other chart types provide different options. - 13.
 Check both Show Domain Axis and Show Range Axis and apply the graphics again.
 Now the node chart should look like this:

-- 14. The default domain labels are not very useful, so let's set better labels: - On the Node Table (Table Panel), create a new List Column of type String and name it "domain_labels". - Edit any of the cells of the created column (double-click it) and type ["Bet.
+- 14. The default domain labels are not very useful, so let's set better labels: - In the Node Table, create a new List Column of type String and name it domain_labels. - Edit any of the cells of the created column (double-click it) and type ["Bet.
 Cent.", "Closen.
 Cent", "Clust.
 Coeff.", "Topol.
 Coeff."]. - Right-click the same cell and select the option Apply to entire column.

-- Open the chart editor again and select the Options panel. - Select "domain_labels" on the Domain Labels Column drop-down button. - Select "Up 45^o^" on the Domain Labels Position drop-down button.
+- Open the chart editor again and select the Options panel. - Select domain_labels on the Domain Labels Column drop-down button. - Select "Up 45^o^" on the Domain Labels Position drop-down button.
 The labels should look like this now: